d2l-ai/d2l-en/chapter_preface/index.md

 linear models and multilayer perceptrons;
 and overfitting and regularization.

-* The next five chapters focus on modern deep learning techniques.
+* The next six chapters focus on modern deep learning techniques.
 :numref:`chap_computation` describes
 the key computational components of deep learning systems